DR. YANIS BEN AMOR | PROGRAM DIRECTOR

 Previously, Justine has worked for the United Nations International Strategy for Disaster Reduction in Geneva, an African development organization in Amsterdam, a health care access project for marginalized children in California, and for non-profits that support women’s rights both globally and domestically.
 In India, Justine has taught science at a primary school and worked at a maternal health and rights organization for one year.
-Justine currently serves as YN's Data Analyst.
-She is responsible for supporting local monitoring and evaluation of research activities as well as data collection and analysis.
+Justine currently serves as YN's Project Manager.
+She is responsible for supporting local monitoring and evaluation of research activities, data collection and analysis, and daily operations.

 Balakrishna Tunikipati has extensive leadership experience in the fields of health care and supply chain management as well as in capacity-building and job placement at the community level with teachers.
 He spent several years as a counselor at a hospital dealing with challenges of maternal, child, and adolescent health.

-Bala is currently the Truancy Assessment Project Consultant based in India.
+Bala is currently the Chronic Absenteeism Assessment Project Consultant based in India.
 In this capacity, he works with both district officials and field staff to prevent absenteeism and dropout among adolescents in two rural high-risk areas of the region.